 The Right to Counsel

 The Sixth Amendment to the U.S. Constitution guarantees a criminal defendant's right to counsel.
-It requires the "assistance of counsel" for the accused "in all criminal prosecutions."
+It requires the "assistance of counsel" for the accused in all criminal prosecutions.
 This means a defendant has a constitutional right to an attorney's representation during a criminal proceeding.

 Additionally, the U.S. Supreme Court determined in Gideon v.
 Wainwright (1963) that the government must appoint an attorney to a defendant who cannot afford one.
 The government will appoint counsel to an indigent defendant once the defendant proves they cannot afford one.
+"Indigent" refers to defendants who lack the financial resources to afford private legal representation.

 Sixth Amendment Right to Counsel